ynput/ayon-documentation/website/docs/manager_ftrack_actions.md

 ### Job Killer
 * Entity types: All
-* User roles: ynput, Administrator
+* User roles: Pypeclub, Administrator

 Custom Jobs in Ftrack help to track process and status of triggered actions but sometimes unexpected failure of action may happen *(Please let us know when happens)*.
 The failure will cause that job's status will remain set to **Running** which may cause issues in future.